sudhcha/kanban_app/README.md

 # Setup
 Prerequisite:
-node.js and npm installed
+- node.js and npm installed
-A good editor - my preference Atom with Nuclide
+- A good editor: my preference Atom with Nuclide

 After cloning, you can run the following commands to get started:
 - `npm install`